 OLs work together to prepare incoming students for college.
 These energetic and dedicated students receive on-campus training over the summer to help them make the most of their experience—and to better acclimate incoming first-year students.

 The Politics and Global Events club of Regis College is committed to raising political and civic awareness throughout the Regis College community and beyond by raising awareness of current events, political issues, and encouraging students to make informed voting decisions.

 The mission of Pride Photo is built on the foundation of the communications field and love for capturing moments.
 The organization strives to establish a sense of community by collaborating with other Regis College groups and events in addition to hosting their own.
 Pride Photo’s vision is to capture events on and off campus that represent and inspire the lives of college students through art.

 To bring science and non-science majors together in an effort to share their knowledge with the community, be involved in helping the community, and to better understand the importance of scientific awareness.

 This organization is comprised of student athletes dedicated to raising school spirit through activities and events such as pep rallies.

 SGA, the elected governing body that serves as an umbrella for all recognized clubs and organizations on campus, consists of six representatives from each class and four executive officers.
 Its main responsibilities are to allocate funds to student groups, handle student issues, and make formal recommendations.
 SGA also acts as a liaison between students and administration in an effort to improve student life on campus.

 This organization consists of students representing all classes, clubs, and interests on campus to assist in the recruitment process.
 Members are selected through an interview process and participate in admission events such as open houses and overnights.
-They also give campus tours, attend out-of-state alumnae/i gatherings, and contact prospective students.
+They also give campus tours, participate in student panels, and contact prospective students.
 Please contact the Admission Office for more information.